2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 To do this, you can ask all interested people to share their readings by bringing a book related to Bitcoin and, during the meeting, if someone else is interested in borrowing it, **a loan can for example be made to its owner, in exchange for a deposit of 21,000 satoshi in Lightning**.

-This allows, the owner, to cover the costs in case of forgetfulness or theft; and, the borrower, to return to a future meeting to retrieve his 21,000 satoshi!
+This allows the owner to cover the costs, in case of forgetfulness or theft, and the borrower to return to a future meeting to retrieve their 21,000 satoshi!

 ####